PandaAwAke/DockerfilePackageManagerOptimizer/README.md

   -h            Display this help message and exit
   -o OUTPUT     Optimized output dockerfile path, default to INPUT + SUFFIX
-                (SUFFIX is ".optimized" by default, so this will be "INPUT.optimized" by default) If INPUT is a directory, then OUTPUT would be a directory too -s SUFFIX     Set the prefix of the output file, default to ".optimized" If INPUT and OUTPUT both are directories, then SUFFIX will be ignored -S            Show optimization statistics for each file -f FAIL_FILE  Output all dockerfiles that are failed to optimize into FAIL_FILE FAIL_FILE is './DPMO_failures.txt' by default -w            Only show warning and error messages in the console
+                (SUFFIX is ".optimized" by default, so this will be "INPUT.optimized" by default) If INPUT is a directory, then OUTPUT should be a directory too -s SUFFIX     Set the prefix of the output file, default to ".optimized" If INPUT and OUTPUT both are directories, then SUFFIX will be ignored -S            Show optimization statistics for each file -f FAIL_FILE  Output all dockerfiles that are failed to optimize into FAIL_FILE FAIL_FILE is './DPMO_failures.txt' by default -w            Only show warning and error messages in the console -t            Substitute the commands to remove with true when optimizing.
+If not specified, DPMO will remove the command (and the connector after it if the connector exists) when optimizing.
 ```